UniMath/agda-unimath/src/ring-theory/rational-rings.lagda.md

       ( right-inverse-law-positive-integer-Rational-Ring R q)
 ```

-### The fractional initial map `φ : fraction-ℤ → R` into a rational ring extends the initial ring homomorphism `ι : ℤ → R`
+### The fractional initial map into a rational ring extends the initial ring homomorphism

 ```agda
 module _